hburden/DAT255/README.md

 # Course PM for Software Engineering Project (DAT255/DIT543) 7.5 HEC, Spring 2018

 ## News
+- Mar 15: The schedule is now updated with content for the lectures.
+This was unfortunately delayed due to having to negotiate  meetings at other locations, sorry for this.
+The slides are tentative and there to indicate the content of each lecture, they will most probably be updated the same day as the lecture to accommodate changes conducted for this course instance.
 - Mar 02: In comparison to the last iteration of the course we have changed the examination to better reflect the learning objectives and changed the topic of the project.
 The examination is now clearly split into individual and team assessment, has a stronger focus on how to learn new technologies (from experience the most challenging learning objective) and has the same structure throughout the course (instead of varying over weeks).
 The topic this time will be manintenance and evolution of maritime IT applications instead of development of autonomous vehicles.
 - Mar 02: A first version of the course homepage is up and running.
 The homepage will be edited as the course evolves but Learning outcomes, Literature and Examination will stay as they are